 He was previously the representative for California's 38th congressional district (1965-1970).

-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Tunney is shown as a purple triangle. (analysis methodology)
+Tunney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Tunney sponsored bills primarily in these issue areas: